levipereira/yolov9-qat/README.md

 This implementation aims to provide an efficient, low-latency version of YOLOv9 for real-time detection applications.
 If you do not intend to deploy your model using TensorRT, it is recommended not to proceed with this implementation.

-## Release Highlights
-- This release includes an upgrade from TensorRT 8 to TensorRT 10, ensuring compatibility with the CUDA version supported - by the latest NVIDIA Ada Lovelace GPUs.
-- The inference has been upgraded utilizing `enqueueV3` instead `enqueueV2`.<br>
-- To maintain legacy support for TensorRT 8, a [dedicated branch](https://github.com/levipereira/yolov9-qat/tree/TensorRT-8) has been created. <br>
-- We've added a new option `val_trt.sh --generate-graph` which enables [Graph Rendering](#generate-tensort-profiling-and-svg-image) functionality.
-This feature facilitates the creation of graphical representations of the engine plan in SVG image format.

-## Details
 - The files in this repository represent a patch that adds QAT functionality to the original [YOLOv9 repository](https://github.com/WongKinYiu/yolov9/).
 - This patch is intended to be applied to the main YOLOv9 repository to incorporate the ability to train with QAT.
 - The implementation is optimized to work efficiently with TensorRT, an inference library that leverages hardware acceleration to enhance inference performance.